Manila

 Is there a lot of diversity?
 Are people in Manila accepting of differences?

 "Yes, there is a lot of diversity in Manila.
 The city is home to a variety of ethnicities, religions, and cultures, making it a vibrant and diverse place to live.
-People in Manila are generally accepting of differences, and the city is known for its tolerance and inclusivity," said one expat in Manila.
+People in Manila are generally accepting of differences, and the city is known for its tolerance and inclusivity," remarked one expat living in Manila, Philippines.

 What are the schools in Manila like?

 "It is a great growing school.
-It offers an individualized educational program aimed at meeting the needs of all children," said one expat in Manila with children at Mahatma Gandhi International School.
+It offers an individualized educational program aimed at meeting the needs of all children," wrote an expat with kids at Mahatma Gandhi International School in Manila.

 What are the pros and cons of living in Manila?